How to Hire a Criminal Defense Lawyer in Texas: Six Factors to Consider

 1. Are they Board Certified by the Texas Board of Legal Specialization?

 The Texas Board of Legal Specialization was formed in 1974 by the Supreme Court of Texas at the request of the State Bar of Texas as a means of helping consumers find experienced, qualified specialized legal counsel.
-There’s roughly 70,000 lawyers in Texas, but being a generalist may not prepare a lawyer to handle a specific area of the law.
+There are roughly 70,000 lawyers in Texas, but being a generalist may not prepare a lawyer to handle a specific area of the law.

 You wouldn’t want a roofer to be doing your electrician work just as you wouldn’t want a generalist to do your important criminal case.
 To date, there’s a little less than 150 Board Certified Criminal Defense lawyers in Houston.